OpenWaterFoundation/owf-data-co-municipalities/README.md

   Process-xlsx-to-csv.TSTool			TSTool command file that processes the core dataset from .xlsx to .csv.
   Process-xlsx-to-geojson.TSTool		TSTool command file that processes the core dataset from .xlsx to .geojson.
 data-orig/					Folder containing original data files downloaded from agency websites.
+  Colorado-DOLA-LocalGovt-IDs-Municipality.csv	The data file that is a copy of the Department of Local Affairs' Local Government Information System website that contains local government IDs (DOLA_LG_ID).
   Colorado-FIPS-Places.csv			The data file containing original data download from the U.S. Census Bureau containing FIPS IDs.
   Colorado-GNIS-Civil.csv			The data file containing original data download from the Geographic Names Information System containing GNIS IDs.
-  Colorado-DOLA-LocalGovt-IDs-Municipality.csv	The data file that is a copy of the Department of Local Affairs' Local Government Information System website that contains local government IDs (DOLA_LG_ID).
-  Colorado-PWS-IDs.csv				The data file containing original data download from the EPA's Safe Drinking Water Information System containing PWS IDs.
-  Colorado-Municipality-PointLocation.csv	Saved attribute table of Municipal Boundaries in Colorado geojson file downloaded from the Colorado Information Marketplace that contains coordinates of the centroid of each municipality's boundaries. data/                           		Folder containing data files.
+  Colorado-Municipality-PointLocation.csv	Saved attribute table of Municipal Boundaries in Colorado geojson file downloaded from the Colorado Information Marketplace that contains coordinates of the centroid of each municipality's boundaries.
+  Colorado-PWS-IDs.csv				The data file containing original data download from the EPA's Safe Drinking Water Information System containing PWS IDs. data/                           		Folder containing data files.
   Colorado-Municipalities.xlsx     	        Simple Excel file containing core data.
   Colorado-Municipalities.csv      	        The Excel file contents from the Municipality worksheet converted to a csv file, useful for automated processing.
   Colorado-Municipalities.geojson	        The Excel file contents from the Municipality worksheet converted to a geojson file, useful for mapping applications.
+  Municipality-Basin-Relate.csv			The Excel file contents from the Municipality_Basin_Relate worksheet converted to a csv file, useful for automated processing.
-  Municipality-County-Relate.csv		The Excel file contents from the Municipality_County_Relate worksheet converted to a csv file, useful for automated processing. doc/
+  Municipality-County-Relate.csv		The Excel file contents from the Municipality_County_Relate worksheet converted to a csv file, useful for automated processing.
+  Municipality-Document-Relate.csv		The Excel file contents from the Municipality_Document_Relate worksheet converted to a csv file, useful for automated processing. doc/
   ?
 Additional documentation for the dataset.
 .gitattributes                  		Git configuration file indicate repository configuration, in particular handling of line-ending and binary files.